nextflow-io/nextflow/docs/wave.md

 The following configuration options are available:

 `wave.enabled`
-: Enable/disable the execution of Wave containers
+: Enable/disable the execution of Wave containers.

 `wave.endpoint`
-: The Wave service endpoint (default: `https://wave.seqera.io`)
+: The Wave service endpoint (default: `https://wave.seqera.io`).

 `wave.build.repository`
 : The container repository where images built by Wave are uploaded (note: the corresponding credentials must be provided in your Nextflow Tower account).